AgnostiqHQ/covalent/doc/source/webapp_ui/dashboard/index.rst

 **Total jobs running**

-Shows how many dispatches are being running.
+Shows the total number of dispatches that are running.

 **Total jobs done**